andrew-bowley/statusbar_example/README.md

 which is a research project into how to utilize the latest E4 technologies.
 Statusbar originated as an integral part of Cybertete, but moving the status line implmentation to to a separate plugin seemed a worthy project for code reuse.
 Hence Statusbar was created.
-The original design has been enhanced to increase flexibility and should be readily droped into any E4 RCP application.
+The original design has been enhanced to increase flexibility and should be readily dropped into any E4 RCP application.
 The plugin is available online in P2 repository [https://dl.bintray.com/andrew-bowley/generic/Statusbar/V1.1.0] (https://dl.bintray.com/andrew-bowley/generic/Statusbar/V1.1.0).

 Available from the same P2 repository is the companion Control Factory plugin, a Statusbar dependency which facilitates unit testing